Ievins1/TA-homework/HomeAssignment_TA-Junior.md

 # TASK 2: Networking Validation

-Retrieve your public IP address by making a request to the IP information API ({hidden_ip}).
+Retrieve your public IP address by making a request to the IP information API (https://ipinfo.io/ip).

 2.1 Write a test to ensure your public IP does not fall within the IP range 101.33.28.0 - 101.33.29.0.